 We offer one-on-one consultations to local agencies who are looking to improve their capacity of working with immigrant and refugee populations.
 Click here to contact our Community Impact Coordinator and schedule a virtual appointment.

 Each week we convene our Partner Power Calls that feature more than 30 representatives from local partner agencies.
 During these sessions, we brainstorm solutions for the challenges immigrants and refugees are facing in our community.
 Click here to contact our Community Impact Coordinator and register for our next session.

 Navigating Culture and Bias Training

 Our Navigating Culture and Bias training is a highly interactive and challenging workshop that provides teams with an opportunity to unpack the layers of culture, privilege, and power while identifying how these concepts create opportunities to work effectively with immigrants and refugees.
-The workshop also aims to create a safe space for organizations and institutions to examine their own personal ideas and biases while learning tools to implement cultural humility practices when working with a diverse and multicultural community.
 Click here to learn more.